 Provided you use the same strategy and do exactly the same things, you have 99% chance of getting the exact same result as before: FAILURE.

-Therefore, when you do struggle to make the changes you want to your fitness routine, you need understand why you’ve failed before and what you can do to minimise the chance of failure.
+Therefore, when you struggle to change your fitness routine, the first step is to understand why you’ve failed before.
+Then, you can figure out what to do to minimise the chance of failing (again).

 Suppose you have a hard time following through because you’ve planned your workouts for early in the morning when you’re too tired.
 In that case, you might be much more dedicated if you decided to plan sports for later in the day.
 Maybe you just can’t be bothered to get out of the house and walk to your local gym.
 Then, why don’t you try hitting the gym when you’re out and about anyway, or find a way to make exercising work from home.